oceanhackweek/ohw20-proj-marine-heat-waves/README.md

 Original Oliver's code:
 https://github.com/ecjoliver/marineHeatWaves

-# Where are we now
+# Where are we now?

-The Jupyter notebook:   Test Run Timeseries.ipynb integrate our efforts so far.
+The Jupyter notebook:  Test Run Timeseries.ipynb

+integrate our efforts so far.